SankalpKadam/React_To_Do_List/README.md

 Simple to do app which performs CRUD operations and uses local storage to persist data.

-Will use redux for state management.
+Will use context API for state management.